Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName = "Adobe Acrobat DC"

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Installed Application
+Attribute Class: Installed Application

-Attribute Name : Product Name
+Attribute Name: Product Name

 SCCM Collection Query / WQL Query